 My loose plan was to go through these towns, with bold face indicating an overnight stay — usually at least two nights.
 First, across the southern coast:

 Then the Icelandic placenames would really kick in as I continued north through Eastfjords and across northern Iceland through:

 Djúpivogur, Breiðdalsvík, Seyðisfjörður, Egilsstaðir, Mývatn, Akureyri, Dalvík, Ólafsfjörður, Siglufjörður, Sauðárkrókur, and Reykjavík.

 I was fully vaccinated, I had just re-watched Thor, and Thor: The Dark World, and Thor: Ragnorök, and I had a copy of Neil Gaiman's Norse Mythology with me, so I was ready.
+The Ring Road is 1,322 kilometers long, but I drove a total of 2,783 kilometers with all the side trips, extra fjords, the Tröllaskagi peninsula, and more.
 Here we go:

 Arriving in Iceland